 Meetings are often seen as a necessary evil in the workplace.
-However, if not managed effectively, they can quickly become a huge time waster.
+However, they can quickly become a huge time waster if not managed effectively.

-To avoid wasting time in unproductive meetings, try to limit them to 30 minutes or less.
-You should also make sure that there is a specific purpose for the meeting, and that everyone invited knows what is expected of them.
-Set a clear agenda beforehand and stick to it – and avoid scheduling meetings back-to-back so that there’s some breathing room in between.
+To avoid wasting time in unproductive meetings, limit them to 30 minutes or less.
+You should also ensure a specific purpose for the meeting and that everyone invited knows what is expected of them.
+Set a clear agenda beforehand and stick to it – and avoid scheduling meetings back-to-back so there’s some breathing room in between.

-It is often the case that employees are forced to attend meetings for the sake of attending meetings.
-To prevent this from being a recurring issue, employers should make a conscious effort to narrow down the invite list – to limit the number of attendees to only those who absolutely need to be there.
-It may only be a half an hour meeting, but constantly pushing your employees in and out of their work impacts their concentration and can be much more harmful than only that half an hour.
+It is often the case that employees are forced to attend meetings for the sake of attending conferences.
+To prevent this from recurring, employers should consciously narrow down the invite list – to limit the number of attendees to only those who need to be there.
+It may only be a half an hour meeting, but constantly pushing your employees in and out of their work impacts their concentration and can be much more harmful than only half an hour.

 2. Social Media

-Interestingly enough, social media is one of the biggest time wasters both in and out of work.
+Interestingly, social media is one of the most significant time wasters in and out of work.

-With platforms like Twitter, Facebook and Instagram only a click away, it’s easy to get lost in a scroll session.
+With platforms like Twitter, Facebook, and Instagram only a click away, getting lost in a scroll session is easy.
 While social media can be used for work purposes, such as networking or promoting your brand, it can also be a huge time waster.
-If you find yourself frequently checking Facebook, Twitter or Instagram during work hours, it’s time to cut back.
+If you frequently check Facebook, Twitter, or Instagram during work hours, it’s time to cut back.

-One way to do this is by designating specific times for social media breaks – say 20 minutes at 10am and again at 2pm.
-Another option is to use website blocker tools like Freedom or StayFocusd – these work well to help you stay focused on task
+One way to do this is by designating specific times for social media breaks – say 20 minutes at 10 am and again at 2 pm.
+Another option is to use website blocker tools like Freedom or StayFocusd – these work well to help you stay focused on the task.

-Both methods follow the method of allocating your time efficiently, so you stay focused during work hours while still having a good chunk of time in your day to enjoy yourself online.
+Both methods allocate your time efficiently so you stay focused during work hours while still having a good chunk of time in your day to enjoy yourself online.
 It’s all about balance.

 3. Email Overload

-Another major time waster in the workplace is dealing with an overflowing inbox.
-According to a study by McKinsey Global Institute, workers spend 28% of their day reading and answering emails.
+Another significant time waster in the workplace is dealing with an overflowing inbox.
+McKinsey Global Institute found out that workers spend 28% of their daily work time reading and responding to emails.

 To avoid this, try to batch your email checking and responses.
 Checking your emails every 15-20 minutes will only lead to more interruptions and distractions.
-Instead, set aside a couple of times during the day to check and respond to emails.
-This will help you stay focused and avoid getting side-tracked when you really should be putting your attention elsewhere.
+Instead, set aside several times daily to check and respond to emails.
+This will help you stay focused and avoid getting side-tracked when you should be putting your attention elsewhere.

-We’ve all been guilty of putting off tasks that we don’t really want to do, but procrastination can be a real time-waster.
+We’ve all been guilty of putting off tasks we don’t want to do, but procrastination can be a real time-waster.

-If you find yourself constantly deferring tasks, try setting yourself smaller goals to achieve within a certain timeframe.
-For example, instead of telling yourself you will ‘write X report’, set a goal to write 500 words by lunchtime.
+If you constantly defer tasks, try setting smaller goals to achieve within a specific timeframe.
+For example, instead of telling yourself you will ‘write X report,’ set a goal to write 500 words by lunchtime.

-If you don’t know what you’re working towards or what the end goal is, it can be difficult to stay motivated and focused on the task at hand.
-You can end up wasting a lot of time at work on unrelated, irrelevant tasks that don’t contribute towards your companies or your own individual goals.
+If you don’t know what you’re working towards or what the end goal is, it can be challenging to stay motivated and focused on the task at hand.
+You can waste a lot of time at work on unrelated, irrelevant tasks that don’t contribute to your company or your goals.

-This is why it’s important that employees have a clear understanding of their objectives and goals.
-When setting objectives, be specific, achievable and relevant, and make sure that they are communicated to employees in a clear and concise manner.
+This is why employees must clearly understand their objectives and goals.
+When setting objectives, be specific, achievable, and relevant, and ensure they are communicated to employees clearly and concisely.

-It’s also crucial that employees set their own personal goals at work.
-This will keep them motivated and hungry to keep improving their quality of work, and importantly – to not waste time!
+It’s also crucial that employees set their own goals at work.
+This will keep them motivated and hungry to keep improving their quality of work and, importantly – to not waste time!

-While it’s important to strive for excellence in the workplace, spending too much time perfecting every little detail can actually lead to more mistakes being made.
+While striving for excellence in the workplace is essential, spending too much time perfecting every little detail can lead to more mistakes.
 Not to mention, it can also be incredibly frustrating for both employees and clients alike.

-Instead of striving for perfection, focus on doing the best that you can with the time that you have.
-And remember – sometimes ‘good enough’ is actually good enough.
+Instead of striving for perfection, focus on doing the best you can with your time.
+And remember – sometimes ‘good enough’ is good enough.

-It can be a big time waster at work to spend hours poring over details for one small task to make sure it is absolutely perfect, when you could have completed multiple tasks to a similarly very high standard.
+It can be a big time waster at work to spend hours poring over details for a tiny task to ensure it is perfect when you could have completed multiple functions to a similarly very high standard.

 Perfection is not necessary, so don’t waste your life pushing for it for every little task.
 Talk to your manager about your quality of work, and they can tell you what standard is required.
 Employees are often surprised at what qualifies as a good quality of work — they then realize that spending hours upon end pushing for perfection is often not worth it.

-Set realistic standards for yourself and others, and don’t agonize over small details that don’t really matter in the grand scheme of things.
+Set realistic standards for yourself and others, and don’t agonize over small details that don’t matter in the grand scheme.
 Learn to let go of control, and delegate tasks where appropriate.
 Accept that mistakes will happen — they are part of life!

 The unending debate over multitasking and whether it is indeed worth it!

-Contrary to popular belief, multitasking is actually less efficient than completing one task at a time.
-When we try to do too many things at once, our brain becomes overloaded and we make more mistakes.
+Contrary to popular belief, multitasking is less efficient than completing one task at a time.
+When we try to do too many things at once, our brain becomes overloaded, and we make more mistakes.

-You will find that as you stop multitasking and start focusing on one task at a time, the quality of your work will skyrocket – and the time taken to finish it will crash.
+You will find that as you stop multitasking and focus on one task at a time, the quality of your work will skyrocket – and the time taken to finish it will crash.
 Such are the benefits!

-Knowing what you’re meant to be doing at any given time is priceless for your company, and definitely for your own development.
+Knowing what you’re meant to be doing at any given time is priceless for your company and your development.

 The lesson is to make a plan, schedule your time efficiently, and ensure you stay organized with how you structure your day.
-If you’re struggling with planning the traditional way, then consider using apps like Slack, Asana or Notion to help you stay on track.
+If you’re struggling with planning the traditional way, consider using apps like Slack, Asana, or Notion to help you stay on track.

 It’s far too easy to try and impress your colleagues and your manager by taking up every little task that comes your way.

-Whilst it’s great to be a team player, you also need to know when to draw the line.
-Trying to do too much will only lead to you becoming overwhelmed and stressed, and ultimately not being able to complete any of the tasks to a high standard.
-Not only will this waste your time, but your company will be impacted as the work simply isn’t being done within time limits or to a high standard.
+While being a team player is great, you also need to know when to draw the line.
+Trying to do too much will only lead to you becoming overwhelmed and stressed and ultimately unable to complete any of the tasks to a high standard.
+Not only will this waste your time, but your company will be impacted as the work isn’t being done within time limits or to a high standard.

-So if you’re struggling to keep on top of your workload, have a chat with your manager and explain the situation.
+So if you’re struggling to keep up with your workload, chat with your manager and explain the situation.
 They may be able to redistribute some of your tasks or give you some additional support.
 Say ‘no’ when you have to!
 As long as you explain your reasoning, your manager/company will be more than understanding of your situation.

-Using old equipment that hasn’t been updated or serviced regularly can be a time waster at work.
+Using old equipment that hasn’t been updated or serviced regularly can be a time waste at work.

 Outdated technology can lead to longer search times for documents, as well as decreased productivity when trying to complete tasks.
 In some cases, it can even be a safety hazard.